Sustainable Agriculture and Food Security MSc

 We expect you to undertake independent study outside of these structured sessions.

-We offer flexible learning for those already working in industry through the Credit Accumulation Transfer Scheme.
+We offer flexible learning for those already working in the industry through the Credit Accumulation Transfer Scheme.
 This framework enables us to award postgraduate-level qualifications using credit-bearing stand-alone modules as 'building blocks' towards a qualification.
-This means that the credits from modules undertaken within a five-year period can be 'banked' towards the award of a qualification.
+This means that the credits from modules undertaken within five years can be 'banked' towards the award of a qualification.

 Depending on your modules, you'll be assessed through a combination of: